gofiber/fiber/docs/api/middleware/cors.md

 # CORS

 CORS middleware for [Fiber](https://github.com/gofiber/fiber) that can be used to enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) with various options.
+CORS is not a security feature, it's a feature that relaxes the security model of web browsers, and it's only intended to be used by servers that need to allow cross-origin requests.

 The middleware conforms to the `Access-Control-Allow-Origin` specification by parsing `AllowOrigins`.
 First, the middleware checks if there is a matching allowed origin for the requesting 'origin' header.
-If there is a match, it returns exactly one matching domain from the list of allowed origins.
-If there is no match, the middleware does not add the `Access-Control-Allow-Origin` header to the response.
+If there is a match, the `Access-Control-Allow-Origin` response header will be set to the 'origin' request header.
+If there is no match, the `Access-Control-Allow-Origin` response header will not be set.

 To ensure that the provided origins are correctly formatted, this middleware validates and normalizes them.
 It checks for valid schemes, i.e., HTTP or HTTPS, and it will automatically remove trailing slashes.
 If the provided origin is invalid, the middleware will panic.